lsandini/cgmsim-site/docs/index.md

 To understand the mechanics of the simulation, a few things must be considered.

-1. After eating the __absorption of carbohydrates__ from the gut will also increase the blood glucose.
+1. After a meal, the __absorption of carbohydrates__ from the gut will also increase the blood glucose.
 Since insulin replacement is administered subcutaneously and not directly into the hepatic portal vein, some of the ingested food will be absorbed into the main bloodstream directly, bypassing the liver.
 After a short delay, the CGM will reflect the increase of blood glucose.

 2. The __endogenous glucose production__ (EGP) is mainly du to the liver release of glucose into the bloodstream.
 Either releasing stores (glycogenolysis) or synthesizing new glucose (neoglucogenesis).
 Various biological states, alcohol and hormones can affect EGP.
 As glucose is released into the blood stream, the blood glucose concentration increases.